Composition for Pufferfish Privacy: Background and Notation

 \end{definition} The difference between Definitions \ref{def:dp} and \ref{def:pedp} is that in the latter, the counterfactual database is formed by only replacing part of a record (the value of one attribute) instead of the entire record.
 Definition~\ref{def:pedp} can naturally extend to a group of $k$ entries, in which case the privacy linearly degrades with $k$: \begin{definition}[Group DP] A per-entry $\epsDP$-differential privacy mechanism $\mech$ achieves $k\epsDP$-differential privacy for a group of $k$ entries.
 That is, if $\data,\data'$ differ by $k$ entries, for all $\outp$ in $\range(\mech)$,

-\end{definition} Group DP can potentially handle correlations in the database by considering all the entries that may be correlated as a group of protected entries.
-However, group DP often leaves too little utility; for example, when all the entries in the database are possibly correlated (even loosely) --- as in our previous example of a person with an infectious disease --- group DP degrades the privacy linearly with the number of total entries in the database.
-In our evaluation, we use group DP as one of the simplest baselines.
+\end{definition} Group DP can handle correlations in the database by considering all the potentially correlated entries as a protected group, but doing so often leaves too little utility; for example, when all the entries are possibly correlated (even loosely)---as in our previous example of a person with an infectious disease---group DP degrades the privacy linearly with the number of total entries in the database.